nanihadesuka/autociv/README.md

 	- Better performance when reloading lobby
 	- Shortcuts to create host, navigate gamelist
 	- Write s?search_text_here at the chat input to search lobby chat
+ 	- Button to access options page, allowing players to adjust settings even when logged into the lobby.
 - Game setup
 	- Auto-assign civilization with chat (only works if host has the mod)
 	- Custom population limit